 - Instruction from Denison Men's Tennis Coach, Peter Burling, and his experienced staff

-- 5-6 hours of daily instruction with low camper to staff ratio and 24 hour supervision
+- 5-6 hours daily tennis training; low camper to staff ratio

 - Fun off-court evening activities for overnight campers